bibleexchange/courses/book-of-romans/400_faith-grace-and-justification.md

 The Jews were holding to their relationship to Abraham (&quot;abraham&apos;s children according to the flesh&quot;) as their guarantee to eternal life.
 The Jews placed great confidence in Abraham the Father of their nation and it is the Jewish questions, Paul is addressing:

 &mdash; What about Abraham our Father?
-&mdash; What about the covenant of circumcision given to Abraham, doesnt that make us righteous?
+&mdash; What about the covenant of circumcision given to Abraham, doesn&apos;t that make us righteous?

 ##### b.
 What saith the Scripture?

 > Romans 4:3 &mdash;For what saith the scripture? …

-Romans chapter 4 deals with &quot;Abrahams Righteousness&quot;.
+Romans chapter 4 deals with &quot;Abraham&apos;s Righteousness&quot;.
 Abraham is an example of justification by grace through faith.
-Paul uses Abrahams life as recorded in SCRIPTURE to explain the doctrine of righteousness by faith.
+Paul uses Abraham&apos;s life as recorded in SCRIPTURE to explain the doctrine of righteousness by faith.
 In both Chapter 3 and Chapter 4, Paul is bringing out the truth that he is not teaching a Gospel that is in competition with the Scriptures (Old Testament), but rather a Gospel that is a continuation of God&apos;s Eternal Purpose.

 1. In chapter 3, Paul affirms that faith does not void the Law but rather establishes it.
 2. In chapter 4, the promise given to Abraham was  not through the Law (circumcision) but through the righteousness of faith.